 After having a healthy baby girl, Crystal was determined not to have gestational diabetes in her future pregnancies.
 She continued the “diabetic diet,” getting down to five pounds under her pre-pregnancy weight.
-At this point however, her weight loss plateaued and she decided to enroll in the NKFM’s My Choice. . .
-My Health program.
+At this point however, her weight loss plateaued and she decided to enroll in the NKFM’s Diabetes Prevention Program.

-My Choice. . .
-My Health is the NKFM’s Diabetes Prevention Program.
-The 16-week program is led by a trained lifestyle coach in a classroom setting, and works to help those at high risk for type 2 diabetes learn how to maintain healthy lifestyles through eating healthier, increasing physical activity, and losing weight.
+The Diabetes Prevention Program is a 16-week program led by a trained lifestyle coach in a classroom setting, and works to help those at high risk for type 2 diabetes learn how to maintain healthy lifestyles through eating healthier, increasing physical activity, and losing weight.
 These changes all work to reduce a person’s chances of developing the disease.
 The program provides tips on fat gram counting and asks participants to commit to getting 150 minutes of physical activity each week.
 Since Crystal experienced gestational diabetes during her pregnancy, she was at risk for developing type 2 diabetes.

 “The physical activity was something that I struggled with, being a full-time working mom with a toddler,” explains Crystal, “but once I moved past the mom guilt and figured out ways to have my daughter and I still spend time together while I worked out, things seemed to fall into place.”

-Crystal says that My Choice. . .
-My Health changed her perspective on the idea of what physical activity means.
+Crystal says that the Diabetes Prevention Program changed her perspective on the idea of what physical activity means.

 “I had to change my idea of what physical activity was for me,” says Crystal.
 “Before, I mostly thought of physical activity as running and taking classes, but as a new mom, it was a struggle to find time to do these things on my own.
-My Choice. . .
-My Health taught me to redefine physical activity.”
+This program taught me to redefine physical activity.”

 By the end of the program Crystal learned that she was pregnant with her second child.
 She adjusted her diet for the baby and remained active through prenatal yoga and walking.
 When it came time to be tested for gestational diabetes, she was shocked and excited to learn that she did not have it again, especially considering her the preexisting issues in her family.

-Crystal credits My Choice. . .My Health for her good news.
+Crystal credits the Diabetes Prevention Program for her good news.
 She says that the program not only provided her with tips for healthy living, but also introduced her to other people who all had the same goals and could help each other along the way.